Ian B. Li

 Operating Team Member

-Antony Koblish is a medical device entrepreneur with 25 years of experience in healthcare.
+Antony Koblish is an Operating Team Member at 1315 Capital, a healthcare expansion and growth equity firm.
+Antony is a medical device entrepreneur with 25 years of experience in healthcare.
 Antony is co-founder and President & CEO of TELA Bio, a biosurgical reconstruction company based in Malvern, Pennsylvania.
 Prior to founding TELA Bio, Antony was President and CEO of Orthovita, Inc., a publicly traded orthobiologics and biosurgery medical device company.
 During his tenure as CEO of Orthovita from 2002 to 2011, Antony created significant company value, growing valuation from $30 million to a $316 million sale to Stryker Corporation in May 2011.
 Antony is a skilled leader with a proven track record in driving sales growth, building a robust product pipeline, establishing world-class commercial operations, and instilling clinical & manufacturing quality.

-Antony is also a co-founder and currently serves as Chairman of the Board of Onkos Surgical, a surgical oncology company.
+Antony is also a co-founder and currently serves as Chairman of the Board of Onkos Surgical, a surgical oncology company, and on the Board of Directors for miraDry.

 Antony received a BSc in Mechanical Engineering from Worcester Polytechnic Institute, and an MS in Mechanical Engineering & Applied Mechanics from the University of Pennsylvania.